San Diego Supercomputer Center

 Grant in 2020

-Sown To Grow, Inc. is a company based in Oakland, California, that specializes in a student goal-setting and reflection platform designed to enhance student well-being and academic performance.
-Founded in 2015, the platform empowers students to establish personal learning goals, track their progress, and engage in reflective practices to foster a growth mindset and student agency.
-Additionally, it offers various assignments from third-party programs that facilitate learning and enable teachers to monitor student growth effectively.
-Through this approach, Sown To Grow aims to support both students and educators in the learning process.
+Sown To Grow, Inc. is a company that specializes in developing a student goal-setting and reflection platform designed to enhance student agency and promote a growth mindset.
+Founded in 2015 and based in Oakland, California, the platform empowers students to establish personal learning goals, track their progress, and reflect on their strategies for continuous improvement.
+It integrates various assignments from third-party programs, enabling students to engage in social-emotional learning while assisting teachers in monitoring academic development and student well-being.
+Through its innovative approach, Sown To Grow aims to foster an environment conducive to personal growth and academic success.

 Cactus Medical